 Subject information A-to-Z

 Our online resources and guides are designed to help you use library resources effectively.
-If you need more help, please contact the Liaison Librarian for your subject.
+If you need more help, please contact the Faculty Librarian for your subject.

 How can we help students and staff?